Do You Mind?

 Onxeo consolidates its industrial property with a US patent protecting Validive® until 2029

-Paris (France), Copenhagen (Denmark) Onxeo S.A.
-(Euronext Paris, NASDAQ Copenhagen: ONXEO), an innovative company specializing in the development of orphan oncology drugs, today announced the allowance by the US Patent and Trademark Office (USPTO) of patent covering its product Validive® until September 2029.
+Paris (France), Copenhagen (Denmark) - Onxeo S.A.
+(Euronext Paris, NASDAQ Copenhagen: ONXEO), an innovative company specializing in the development of orphan oncology drugs, today announced the allowance by the US Patent and Trademark Office (USPTO) of a patent covering its product Validive® until September 2029.
 Validive® is based on Onxeo's mucoadhesive technology Lauriad® and has obtained positive Phase II results last year in the prevention of severe oral mucositis in patients treated for head and neck cancer.
 This allowed US patent claims a new use of clonidine, the active principle of Validive®, in the treatment of oral mucositis.
 Moreover, this treatment with clonidine formulated in Onxeo's mucoadhesive technology Lauriad® is also covered by the patent.

 After significant countries in Asia, this allowance from the USPTO strengthens significantly the patent protection of Validive® and its value.
 Oral mucositis is a radio/chemotherapy related condition occurring very frequently in patients undergoing head and neck cancer treatment.
 With no curative or preventive treatment currently, oral mucositis represents a serious unmet medical need for the patients.

-The incidence of head and neck cancer in the US is estimated to expand from 55,000 cases in 2015 to 68,000 in 2029, an attractive market of about 350-400 million.
+The incidence of head and neck cancer in the US is estimated to expand from 55,000 cases in 2015 to 68,000 in 2029, an attractive market of about $ 350-400 million.

 About oral mucositis